chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 sticky identifiers.
 Results were obtained by analyzing protocol documentation and specifications, and also scanning packet traces captured from protocols in practice on common systems.

-# Identifier Scope and Threat Model

-Not all packet or datagram identifiers are visible end-to-end in a client-server interaction.
-For example, MAC addresses are only visible within on local subnets.
-IP addresses are only visible between endpoints.
-(In systems such as Tor, source and destination addresses change at each circuit hop.)
-Thus, threats to identifier linkability depend on the threat model under consideration.
-Off-path adversaries are generally not a problem since they do not have access to datagrams in flight.
-On-path adversaries may exist at various locations relative to an endpoint (sender or receiver) on a path, e.g., in a local subnet, as an intermediate router or middlebox between two endpoints, or as a TLS terminating reverse proxy.
-In this document, we categorize these three types of adversaries as follows:

-1. Local: An on-path adversary belonging to the same local subnet as an endpoint, a switch.
-2. Intermediate: An on-path adversary that observes datagrams in flight but does not terminate a (TCP or TLS) connection, e.g., a middlebox or performance enhancing proxy (PEP).
-3. Terminator: An on-path adversary that terminates a connection, e.g., a TLS-terminating reverse proxy.
-Note that there can be distinct terminators for individual layers of network stack.
-E.g., one for TLS and another for HTTP.

 # Sticky Protocol Identifiers